-Reading Healthcare Cost Report Information System (HCRIS) datasets with SAS or other software
+Healthcare Cost Report Information System (HCRIS) Data

 These SAS files, etc., were created by Jean Roth at the NBER to make access to the Centers for Medicare & Medicaid Services' (CMS) Healthcare Cost Report Information System (HCRIS) data files easier.
 An example Stata extract code is also available.
 Some